mwitjez/Orchardman/README.md

 #### Description

 Orchardman is a mobile arcade game.
-Tilt the device to set the roation and hit the target.
-The goal is to score as many points as posible.
+Tilt the device to set the rotation and hit the target.
+The goal is to score as many points as possible.

 ---